7 Red Flags to Spot When Hiring a Software Development Agency

 What it signals: They are likely using a junior-heavy team, skipping crucial quality assurance steps, or outsourcing to unaccountable third parties.

 The Hidden Danger: A low initial price often leads to much higher costs down the road.
 Poorly written code is brittle and difficult to update, meaning future features will take twice as long to build.
-You will pay for the initial savings many times over in technical debt, bug fixes, and missed opportunities.
+In 2026, this problem has a more specific shape: many agencies now use AI code generation tools to cut costs and speed up delivery.
+Used well, that can be a genuine advantage.
+Used without proper oversight, it creates a different kind of risk.
+Veracode’s 2025 GenAI Code Security Report found security vulnerabilities in roughly 45% of AI-generated code.
+A suspiciously cheap quote often means the agency is running prompts and shipping the output.
+You get speed, but no one is accountable for what breaks.
+You will pay for the initial savings many times over in technical debt, security debt, bug fixes, and missed opportunities.

 The Green Flag: A transparent agency will provide a detailed breakdown of their costs.
 They won’t be the cheapest, but they will confidently explain how their senior team and robust process provide a higher return on investment.